SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	.. py:method:: observe([seconds])

 		Begin observation within the region.
-The script waits for the completion of the observation 				(meaning untile the observation is stopped by intention or timed out).
+The script waits for the completion of the observation 				(meaning until the observation is stopped by intention or timed out).

 		:param seconds: a number, which can have a fraction, as maximum observation time in seconds.
 Omit it or use the constant FOREVER to